 RANDY ADAMS is a Tony-award winning Producer and founding partner of Junkyard Dog Productions (JYD), a theatrical producing company dedicated to the development and production of new musical theatre.
-JYD has most recently been represented on Broadway with First Date at the Longacre Theatre.
+JYD is currently represented on Broadway with Come From Away which is the winner of the Drama Desk, Outer Critics Circle, Helen Hayes and Dora Award for Best Musical of 2017.
 The National Tour of Memphis (by Joe DiPietro and David Bryan) completed a successful multi-year run following an almost three year run on Broadway.
-Memphis is the winner of the Tony, Drama Desk and Outer Critics Circle Awards for Best Musical of 2010 and completed an Olivier Award Winning run on London’s West End in 2015.
-Since its inception in 2006, Junkyard Dog has also produced Make Me A Song, The Music of William Finn off-Broadway at New World Stages (Drama Desk nom., Outer Critics Circle nom.) and in London and Vanities, A New Musical at Second Stage Theatre, as well as served as Executive Producer for Doctor Zhivago on Broadway.
-Current projects include Come From Away, Chasing the Song, a new musical by the creators of Memphis which completed a developmental production at the La Jolla Playhouse in 2014, Fly High.
+Memphis is the winner of the Tony, Drama Desk and Outer Critics Circle Awards for Best Musical of 2010.
+First Date premiered at Seattle’s 5th Avenue /ACT Theatre prior to its Broadway run at the Longacre Theatre.
+Since its inception in 2006, JYD has also produced Make Me A Song, The Music of William Finn off-Broadway at New World Stages (Drama Desk nom., Outer Critics Circle nom.) and in London and Vanities, A New Musical at Second Stage Theatre.
+Current projects include Chasing the Song, a new musical by the creators of Memphis which completed a developmental production at the La Jolla Playhouse, and Fly High.
 Prior to creating JYD, he was the Managing Director at TheatreWorks in Palo Alto from 1984 to 2006.
 He holds an M.A from the University of Kansas and a B.A from Otterbein University.

 KENNY ALHADEFF (Producer) is chairman of Elttaes Enterprises (a personal investment company), chairman of the Alhadeff Family Charitable Foundation, and owner of the Majestic Bay Theatres.
-Additionally, he is a board member of the National Alliance of Musical Theatre, is a member of the Broadway League, served on the board of regents for Washington State University (past chair 2006-07 & 2000-01), board president of the Northwest School for Hearing-Impaired Children, trustee of Key Bank National Association, board member of the 5th Avenue Theatre Association (past chair 2004-2007) and was co-chairman of Governor Gardner’s commission for Dr. Martin Luther King, Jr. Holiday Events.
-In the past, Ken has served on boards of Cornish College of the Arts, the Seattle Repertory Theatre, The Seattle Symphony, as an advisor for Seattle Shakespeare Company and On the Boards.
-In addition to his work with JYD, Ken has also produced End of the Rainbow and The Mountaintop, on Broadway.
+Additionally, he is the Vice President of the National Alliance of Musical Theatre, is a member of the Broadway League, was a graduate of and served on the board of regents for Washington State University (past chair 2006-07 & 2000-01), board president of the Northwest School for Hearing-Impaired Children, trustee of Key Bank National Association, board member of the 5th Avenue Theatre Association (past chair 2004-2007) and was co-chairman of Governor Gardner’s commission for Dr. Martin Luther King, Jr. Holiday Events.
+In the past, Kenny has served on boards of Cornish College of the Arts, the Seattle Repertory Theatre, The Seattle Symphony, as an advisor for Seattle Shakespeare Company and On the Boards.
+Kenny was named one of the top 25 most influential Seattle business executives of the last 35 years by the Puget Sound Business Journal.
+In addition to his work with JYD, Kenny is also the producing partner at Seattle’s 5th Avenue Theatre.

 MARLEEN MAGNONI ALHADEFF (Producer), attended the University of Utah for a dance and ballet major followed by the University of Washington for an art & interior design major.
-Previously working for over 30 years in interior design for both commercial and residential clients has given her many artistic and creative insights into production.
-Marleen has been Producing Partners of Seattle’s 5th Avenue Theatre since 2007 particularly focusing on the New Works Program.
-In 2006 she joined Junkyard Dog Productions as a partner and is a member of The Broadway League and The National Alliance for Musical Theater.
-Arts, youth, family and early learning education have played a primary personal focus through serving non-profit organizations as a board member of MusiComedy, the Cornish Players Club (a student scholarship program for Cornish College of the Arts), Mothers Against Violence in America, Chair of the Foundation for Early Learning and recently the Seattle Children’s Museum.
-Marleen, along with her husband, established The Alhadeff Family Charitable Foundation in 1997.
-She has been active in promoting and serving on gun safety issues, tobacco legislation, campaign finance reform, civil rights initiatives, Humanities Washington Motheread Fatheread Program and undertakings that relate to the well-being of children, seniors and homelessness.
-In addition to work with JYD Marleen has produced Mountain Top and End of the Rainbow.
+She has worked for over 30 years in all aspects of the interior design field for both commercial and residential jobs.
+In 2006 Marleen joined Junkyard Dog Productions as a partner and is currently a member of The Broadway League and The National Alliance for Musical Theater.
+She has been one of the Producing Partner of Seattle’s 5th Avenue Theatre since 2007.
+Marleen has served on the boards of MusiComedy, Cornish College of the Arts Players Club, Mothers Against Violence in America, Seattle Children’s Museum and Chair of the Foundation for Early Learning.
+She, along with her husband, established The Alhadeff Family Charitable Foundation in 1997.
+Marleen has been active in advocating for gun safety, environmental issues, campaign finance reform, civil rights initiatives, and access to the arts.